Williamg24/BallonsTD/README.md

   - William Guo: Started inserting images for different bloons based on it's type, can be displayed on map, working of switching between images.
 - ### 5/29
   - William Guo: Worked on displaying images for towers on map as well as buttons.
 Highlights which button is selected and changes text color to indicate whether           there's enough money to buy tower.
+- ### 5/30
+  - William Guo: Minor fixes for buttons and added more images for game display.
+Researching on image rotations and have towers face bloons when attacking.

 <!---
 05/20